List of Fablehaven characters: Major characters

-A Lieutenant in the Knights of the Dawn and a detective.
-He was the one who found Kendra after her abduction and escape.
-Other than being a natural leader during some expeditions, he is also a skilled dragon tamer, and he was chosen to lead the team that infiltrates the Dragon Sanctuary.
+A Lieutenant in the Knights of the Dawn and a detective, Trask was the one who found Kendra after her abduction and escape.
+Other than being a natural leader during some expeditions, he is also a skilled dragon tamer, and he was chosen to lead the team that infiltrates the Dragon Sanctuary called Wyrmroost.
 He is captured with his team by Thronis the Sky Giant and agrees to retrieve some special figurines from the Dragon Temple to save their lives.
 His weapon of choice is a huge double cross-bow.